YellMinNaing-micro/Report_Hub/README.md

 - Lets the user pick images from the gallery
 - Lets the user open the camera screen
 - Shows selected images in a grid
+- Lets the user type a custom PDF file name in a normal text input
-- Generates a PDF from selected images
+- Generates a PDF from selected images using the latest typed file name
 - Shares the generated PDF
 - Clears all selected images